Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 So what does international research (as well as other Finnish research) say about food and health?

 Premise.
-LDL is a lipoprotein that transports the vital cholesterol in the body and brain.
+LDL is a lipoprotein that transports the vital cholesterol, a fat, in the body and the brain.

 Children need to eat animal source foods to develop physically and mentally (Adesogan et al. 2020; Balehegn et al. 2019).